 Why Do Spare Tires Have Higher PSI?

-Spare tires are designed to be used for short-term use only, so they require higher air pressure than regular tires.
-This ensures that the tire provides sufficient support and stability in order to handle the increased load from an additional passenger or cargo.
+Since spare tires are meant merely for infrequent use, they need more air pressure than conventional tires.
+By doing this, you can be sure that the tire will be able to hold and stabilize the added weight of the extra passenger or load.
 The extra air also helps the tire maintain its shape and prevents it from flattening out under pressure.
 Additionally, higher psi helps reduce the possibility of a flat tire due to excessive heat buildup on long journeys.
-Higher psi keeps more rubber in contact with the road, allowing for better grip on wet or icy roads and reducing skidding.

 Advantages of Higher PSI on Spare Tires